-Let $M$ be a manifold with connection $\nabla^{M}$ and $\theta$ a 1-form on $M$.
-It is possible to show the Stratonovich-It\^o conversion formula:
+It is possible to show a formula to convert the Stratonovich's integral to the It\^o's integral:

-Let $M$ and $N$ be smooth manifolds endowed with connections $\nabla^{M}$ and $\nabla^{N}$, respectively, and $F:M \rightarrow N$ a smooth map.
-P. Catuogno in \cite{catuogno} shows the following version for the It\^o formula on smooth manifolds, which will be said geometric It\^o formula:
+Let $M$ and $N$ be smooth manifolds endowed with symmetric connections $\nabla^{M}$ and $\nabla^{N}$, respectively, and $F:M \rightarrow N$ a smooth map.
+Catuogno in \cite{catuogno} shows the following version for the It\^o's formula on smooth manifolds, which will be said the geometric It\^o's formula: